Real estate is a desirable investment that’s a vital part of the portfolio of many millionaires.

 Overall, Groundfloor is one of the best ways to invest in real estate with little money.
 For more details, please read our Groundfloor review.

 RealtyMogul offers a few different real estate investment options, including REITs and individual properties.
 The REITs are public and non-traded.
 They make it easy to invest in commercial real estate.
 The REITs are also open to all investors, with a minimum investment of $5,000.

 The investments in individual properties are available only to accredited investors, and they have minimum investments that typically range from $5,000 – $35,000.

 - Easy way to get started with real estate investing.

 - Some platforms and investments are available to anyone, while others are available only to accredited investors.

-- Some platforms offer minimum investments as low as $500 or less.
+- Some platforms offer minimum investments as low as $10.

 - Invest in single properties or portfolios of properties.

-Another great option for hands-off real estate investing is a REIT.
-A REIT (real estate investment trust) is a company that invests in real estate and distributes earnings to shareholders.
-By investing in a REIT you will have an interest in a portfolio of properties, rather than investing in a single property.
+Another excellent option for hands-off real estate investing is a REIT.
+A REIT (real estate investment trust) invests in real estate and distributes earnings to shareholders.
+By investing in a REIT, you’ll have an ownership interest in a portfolio of properties rather than investing in a single property.